chaoss/wg-metrics-models/context-areas/README.md

-# Ecosystem
+# Ecosystems and Projects

-## Context Description
+## Context Area Description

 Ecosystem is used to describe the health status of open source community standing from ecology context.
-(Note.
-Not all the open source communities or projects could be likened as an ecosystem, it should be able to be provided as a software platform, e.g. os, cloud infra, ide etc.)
+However, not all the open source communities or projects could be likened as an ecosystem, it should be able to be provided as a software platform (e.g., operating system, cloud infrastructure, or IDE).

 We create three top level dimensions: Productivity, Robustness and Niche.
 Under each dimension,  we select metrics models from metrics-model-libs and categorize them by software artifact and social.
-The software artifacts aspect is about the tangible materials related to OSS projects including but not limited to source code, documents, binaries, etc. The social aspect is about the people involved in OSS projects, which focuses on the individuals, teams, organizations, their activities and interactions, social networks and communities, etc, in OSS projects.
+The software artifacts aspect is about the tangible materials related to OSS projects including but not limited to source code, documents, binaries, etc. The social aspect is about the people involved in OSS projects, which focuses on the individuals, teams, organizations, their activities and interactions, social networks and communities, etc.

 Hierarchy depth of metrics models depends on complexity of metrics and models.